-We have audited the accompanying financial statements of Patricia Gardens Owners, Inc., which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of loss, retained earnings (deficit) and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Patricia Gardens Owners, Inc., which comprise the balance sheets as of December 31, 2024 and 2023, and the related statements of income (loss), retained earnings (deficit) and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Patricia Gardens Owners, Inc., as of December 31, 2023 and 2022, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Patricia Gardens Owners, Inc., as of December 31, 2024 and 2023, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.